 It’s the first Female Founder Friday of the New Year, and I’m excited to introduce you to my friend, and woman entrepreneur, Dr. Cheryl Lee-Pow.
 Dr. Cheryl is the founder of Pow-HER Chiropractics, a firm that uses a unique blended approach of structural corrective and functional enhancement techniques to treat patients.
 She is the current chiropractor for the DC Divas Women’s Professional Football Team, and also a sponsor and supporting Chiropractor for the EX2 Adventure Races & MOCO Epic.
 Dr. Cheryl is a huge sports fan and has a wide array of experience supporting amateur, collegiate, and professional athletes, including U.S. Olympic Track & Field Trials, Division 1 Track & Field Championships, US National Tae Kwon Do Championships, Maryland Dew Tour, and the Nation’s Triathlon to name a few.
-She was also chiropractor for the Congressional Football Team, in which the nation’s senators and congressmen took on the Capitol Hill Police.
+She was also a chiropractor for the Congressional Football Team, in which the nation’s senators and congressmen took on the Capitol Hill Police.
 A chiropractor is very much needed in this day and age with the different jobs available that can impact the body, contacting a Fairview chiropractor or one more local to them, might be the best option for people who are suffering from debilitating pain.

 So, if you’re frustrated working in a company that has rules that do meet your morals, or curious what advice Dr. Cheryl has to offer other female founders, don’t miss her candid answers to my questions below!

 What inspired you to create your company?